zota/zota-for-woocommerce/README.md

 # Zota for WooCommerce

 Zota for WooCommerce is substantial and secure solution for alternative payment systems with WooCommerce.
-With Zota for WooCommerce, your customers enjoy payments with Zotapay supporting multiple currencies and payment methods.
-See [Zotapay](https://zotapay.com)'s website and our [Developer's Portal](https://developers.zotapay.com/).
+With Zota for WooCommerce, your customers enjoy payments with Zota supporting multiple currencies and payment methods.
+See [Zota](https://zota.com/)'s website and our [Developer's Portal](https://developers.zotapay.com/).

 ## FAQ